Conformally invariant differential operators on Heisenberg groups and minimal representations: Lowest -types

 \chapter{Lowest $K$-types}

-To show that for some representation $\zeta$ of $M$, the subrepresentation $I(\zeta,\nu)^{\Omega_\mu(\frakm)}$ is non-trivial, we find the lowest $K$-type in the Fourier transformed picture explicitly.
-For this we first discuss maximal compact subalgebras of $\frakg$.
+To show that the subrepresentation $I(\zeta,\nu)^{\Omega_\mu(\frakm)}$ is non-trivial for some choice of a representation $\zeta$ of $M$, we find in this section the lowest $K$-type in the Fourier transformed picture explicitly.
+For this, we first construct in Section~\ref{sec:CartanInvolutions} a Cartan involution on $\frakg$ with corresponding maximal compact subalgebra $\frakk\subseteq\frakg$ which is compatible with the bigrading on $\frakg$ constructed in Section~\ref{sec:Bigrading}.
+The rest of the chapter is devoted to explicit case-by-case computations exhibiting the lowest $K$-type.
+The nature of the lowest $K$-type is quite different in the various cases, so a classification-free description seems out of reach.